Customer Lifetime Value: Was sagt der CLV aus & wie berechnet man ihn?

 Customer lifetime value (CLV) is a key performance indicator from the field of business administration.
 As a rule, it describes the contribution margin that a customer generates over his entire customer life cycle, discounted to the point in time under consideration.
 The CLV can therefore be understood as the average value that customers have had for the company over the years or that they will have in the future.
 Therefore, in addition to past revenues, expected future revenues are also taken into account.
 When determining customer lifetime value, it is important to separate potential customer value from actual customer value.
 Potential customer value takes into account a customer's total spend, including competitors' spend in a particular area, while actual CLV only takes into account the customer's own company spend.
 Companies use CLV to more effectively tailor marketing to their customers.
 For example, a higher CLV may justify a higher budget for servicing a particular customer.

-READING TIP: Learn possible reasons for customer churn and 5 actions to win back lost customers.
+Reading tip: Learn possible reasons for customer churn and 5 actions to win back lost customers.

 You can easily calculate the Customer Lifetime Value in just two steps:You can easily calculate the Customer Lifetime Value in just two steps: